 This one is a real oddball, which won’t be useful until we know how to combine rotations and more math like that.
 It takes two directions and gives the rotation which would take you from one to the other.

-This find the angle between a northwest arrow and a northeast arrow.
-We know in advance it’s 90 degrees, but we’re computing using between-two-arrows:
+This finds the angle between a northwest arrow and a northeast arrow:

-The only use for these is when we learn how to add rotations, which we can’t do yet.
-We’ll be able to look at the first spot and use FromToRotation as an offset, adding it gradually to our first.
+The use for these is when we learn how to add rotations, which we can’t do yet.

 This last section is unimportant details.
 A little about how quaternions really work.
 And then the problems with using xyz rotations.
 There aren’t any useful tricks here But it might make you feel a little better about them.